Colonial Parkway Rehabilitation Project

 The Parkway Rehabilitation is in its final phase

-We anticipate that some sections will be completed and reopened by summer of 2026, with the entire Parkway reopening by late fall of 2026.
-We will announce these openings on the project webpage and through email updates.
+The project is scheduled to be completed by fall 2026.
 Please continue to check back on this page as your primary source for updates and information.

 We truly appreciate the public’s patience and support as we undertake these once-in-a-generation improvements.
 Our priority remains delivering a high-quality Parkway that will serve the public for years to come.
 We look forward to welcoming you back later this year to once again enjoy the scenic and historic Colonial Parkway experience.